jmnatzaganian/mHTM/README.md

 ## Introduction
 math HTM (mHTM) is a Python build of hierarchical temporal memory (HTM).
 This build specifically utilizes the [cortical learning algorithms (CLA)] (http://numenta.com/assets/pdf/whitepapers/hierarchical-temporal-memory-cortical-learning-algorithm-0.2.1-en.pdf).
 A mathematical framework was developed for HTM.
 This library is built off that framework.
 The framework is currently only for the spatial pooler (SP); however, it is by no means limited to expand.
 This implementation was specifically designed to be a completely accurate representation of HTM.
 Additionally, care was taken to ensure that efficient computations are occurring.

-We have recently submitted a paper to IEEE TNNLS explaining this work.
+We have recently submitted a paper explaining this work.
 A preprint is available on [arXiv] (http://arxiv.org/abs/1601.06116).

 To aid in tying HTM into the machine learning community, this implementation was built to be compatible with [Scikit-Learn] (http://scikit-learn.org/stable/).
 If you are familiar with Scikit-Learn, this API should feel natural.
 Additionally, because the Scikit-Learn interface is used, the SP in this implementation may be used in many of the pre-existing Scikit-Learn tools, namely those utilizing [cross-validation (CV)](http://scikit-learn.org/stable/modules/cross_validation.html).
 A custom [parameter generator] (http://scikit-learn.org/stable/modules/generated/sklearn.grid_search.ParameterSampler.html) was constructed, explicitly for that purpose.